Antibiotics: Types and Side Effects

 Antibiotics are extremely important in medicine, but unfortunately bacteria are capable of developing resistance to them.
-Antibiotic-resistant bacteria are germs that are not killed by commonly used antibiotics.
-When bacteria are exposed to the same antibiotics over and over, the bacteria can change and are no longer affected by the drug.
+Antibiotic-resistant bacteria are bacteria that are not killed effectively by antibiotics.
+When bacteria are exposed to the same medication over and over, the bacteria change and are no longer affected by the drug.

-Bacteria have number of ways how they become antibiotic-resistant.
-For example, they possess an internal mechanism of changing their structure so the antibiotic no longer works, they develop ways to inactivate or neutralize the antibiotic.
-Also bacteria can transfer the genes coding for antibiotic resistance between them, making it possible for bacteria never exposed to an antibiotic to acquire resistance from those which have.
-The problem of antibiotic resistance is worsened when antibiotics are used to treat disorders in which they have no efficacy (e.g. antibiotics are not effective against infections caused by viruses), and when they are used widely as prophylaxis rather than treatment.
+There are several ways how bacteria become antibiotic-resistant.
+For example, they have an internal mechanism of changing their structure so the antibiotic no longer works, they develop ways to inactivate or neutralize the antibiotic.
+Also bacteria can transfer the genes coding for antibiotic resistance between them, making it possible for bacteria never exposed to an antibiotic to acquire resistance.
+The problem of antibiotic resistance becomes more serious when antibiotics are used to treat disorders for which they are ineffective.

-Resistance to antibiotics poses a serious and growing problem, because some infectious diseases are becoming more difficult to treat.
-Resistant bacteria do not respond to the antibiotics and continue to cause infection.
-Some of these resistant bacteria can be treated with more powerful medicines, but there some infections that are difficult to cure even with new or experimental drugs.
+Resistance to antibiotics represents a serious and growing problem, because some infectious diseases are becoming hard to treat.
+Resistant bacteria do not respond to the antibiotics and continue to cause the illness.
+Some resistant bacteria can be treated with more powerful medicines, but some infections are difficult to cure even with novel drugs.

-Although there are several classification schemes for antibiotics, based on bacterial spectrum (broad versus narrow) or type of activity (bactericidal vs. bacteriostatic), the most useful is based on chemical structure.
+Although there are several systems for classification of antibiotics, the most useful is based on chemical structure.
 Antibiotics within a structural class will generally have similar patterns of effectiveness, toxicity, and allergic potential.